Sample Answers for Travel and Transport in Speaking Part 1

 Advantages of Tourism

-3. It offers fresh perspectives on life and culture.
+4. Tourism brings with it fresh perspectives on life and culture.

 Disadvantages of Tourism

-1. Tourism can create a economic dependency which can be detrimental to the community if it is not sustainable.
+1. Tourism can create economic dependency which can be detrimental to the community if it is not sustainable.

-2. Tourism can have a negative impact on the local environment in terms of pollution.
+3. Tourism can have a negative impact on the local environment in terms of pollution.

-1. noise pollution from tourist entertainment
+• noise pollution from tourist entertainment

-2. air pollution from increased transportation
+• air pollution from increased transportation

-3. Tourism can cause friction between locals and tourists, if local culture is not respected.
+4. Tourism can cause friction between locals and tourists, if local culture is not respected.

 IELTS Speaking Part 2: Will I get a low score if I speak for less than 2 mins?